 What about supplements?

-Therapeutic doses may be necessary for some folks.
-We recommend supplementing with EPA/DHA already broken down to its primary constituents since many people have genetic predispositions inhibiting their inability to breakdown the food or supplement into its usable form.
+Therapeutic doses may be necessary for those fighting inflammation in ant form or for those that have issues with digestion..
 Supplements are generally safe but can be an issue with those on blood thinners.
 Excess amounts could lead to easy bruising, bleeding gums, etc.

 The American Journal of Clinical Nutrition suggests a healthy dietary intake of omega 3 to be 3500mg for a person consuming 2000 calories a day.
 A good ratio of EPA/DHA is 10:1 or 20:1 depending on need.